 The organization provides a safe and healthy working environment for employees and complies at a minimum with national and local laws to ensure good working conditions.

 The organization seeks to increase positive developmental impacts by working directly with small producers to develop skills in production, and management.

-The organization seeks to raise awareness of the fair trade impact and advocates for its objectives.
+The organization seeks to raise awareness of fair trade impact and advocates for its objectives.

-Organizations which produce Fair Trade products maximize the use of raw materials from sustainably managed sources in their ranges, buying locally when possible.
+Organizations that produce Fair Trade products maximize the use of raw materials from sustainably managed sources in their ranges, buying locally when possible.